Welcome to The Blue Trunk!

-The Blue Trunk isn’t just about artifacts—it’s about stories, memories, and the magic of India’s rich heritage.
-My journey started in the corporate world, but my heart was always drawn to travel, culture, and art.
-Collecting these pieces filled me with a joy I can’t quite put into words, and that joy led me here.
+The Blue Trunk isn’t just about artifacts; it’s about stories, memories, and the magic of India’s heritage.
+My journey began in the corporate world, but my heart always belonged to travel, culture, and art.
+Collecting pieces of history filled me with a joy I couldn’t ignore—and that joy grew into The Blue Trunk.

-At the heart of our Bombay gallery sits an old blue trunk, a cherished symbol of everything we stand for.
-And now, I’m beyond excited to bring that same charm to you, wherever you are in India.
-With our website, you can explore and experience our collection from anywhere, anytime.
+At the heart of our Bombay gallery sits an old blue trunk—a symbol of everything we stand for.
+Today, I’m thrilled to share that same charm with you, wherever you are in India.
+Through our website, you can now explore and experience the collection anytime, from anywhere.

-So, take a look around, find something that speaks to you, and let’s keep the magic alive together!
+So, take a wander, discover what speaks to you, and let’s keep the magic alive—together.

 Ujval Anand